splunk/splunk-cloud-sdk-js/README.md

 ## Usage

-Download the latest release of the Splunk Cloud SDK for JavaScript from one of the following locations:
+Download the latest release of the Splunk Cloud SDK for JavaScript from the following location:
-- Splunk Developer Cloud Portal: https://sdc.splunkbeta.com/tools
+ Splunk Developer Cloud Portal: https://sdc.splunkbeta.com/tools

 To install the SDK, run the following command from your project directory:
 ```sh